skysqlinc/skysql-docs/docs/Quickstart/Launch DB using the Terraform Provider.md

 variable "ip_address" {
    type                 = string
-   description          = "Specify an IP address in CIDR format to add to the service's IP allowlist.
-For additional information, see: https://mariadb.com/docs/skysql/security/nr-firewall/"
+   description          = "Specify an IP address in CIDR format to add to the service's IP allowlist."
 }

 variable "ip_address_comment" {
    type                 = string
-   description          = "Specify a comment describing the IP address.
-For additional information, see: https://mariadb.com/docs/skysql/security/nr-firewall/"
+   description          = "Specify a comment describing the IP address."
 }
 ```